HaruGrossman/TheChosenLeaf.com/READMEHaruNotes.md

             1. Create logo from “The Chosen Plant” “TheChosenPlant.com”
         2. Search box
-            1. When clicked empty or filled will lead to search page
+            1. When clicked empty or filled will lead to search page TESTing
+                    1. If a none english word is entered in search field => lead to search page with message saying "We couldn't find any plants with that information.
+Please try again or use out sorting features for ideas".
+                    2. If exact plant name is entered => lead to search page with all plants with entered name showing on page with message "This is what we found"
+                    3. If nothing is entered
         3. Home button
             1. Takes user to home page with plant slideshow
         4. Login/logout button